Skip to content

 Conclusion

-From compact probes to Beverages, current taper is the real governing principle.
-Design for taper, not resonance, and you’ll get antennas that are compact, stable, and effective even on noisy low bands.
+From compact active probes to Beverages, current distribution is the governing principle behind what you actually hear on the low bands.
+Design for a controlled, aperiodic current envelope—and manage grounding and common-mode paths—and you’ll get antennas that are compact, stable, and effective in real noise.

 Mini-FAQ